aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws/deployment/README.md

 3. Overwrite ([media-management-solution-cdk/cert.crt](media-management-solution-cdk/cert.crt)) with the new certificate you just downloaded.

 ## Deploy AWS
-1. The CDK must first be deployed on AWS to create the necessary resources needed for the Salesforce Lightning Web Component.
+1. The CDK must first be deployed on AWS to create the necessary resources needed for the Salesforce Lightning Web Component (LWC).
-2. Follow these instruction to configure CDK, and deploy the CDK stack in your AWS Account: [Deploy](media-management-solution-cdk/README.md)
+2. Follow these instruction to configure CDK, and deploy the CDK stack in your AWS Account: [Media Management CDK](media-management-solution-cdk/README.md)

 ## Deploy Salesforce
 1. Have the Saleforce CLI installed.
 Here are instruction to install: [Install Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm)